ansible/ansible-navigator/docs/faq.md

 Although the `/dev/mqueue` directory is not used by `ansible-navigator`, it is currently required when using `podman`.
 Not all operating systems have a `/dev/mqueue` directory by default.

 Please reference the documentation for your operating system related to POSIX message queues, or simply create the directory.

+### Something didn't work, how can I troubleshoot it?

+`ansible-navigator` has reasonable logging messages, debug logging can be enabled with `--log-level debug`.
+If you think you might have found a bug, please [log an issue](https://github.com/ansible/ansible-navigator/issues/new/choose) and include the details from the log file.